Guidance about coronavirus (COVID-19) related financial difficulties in charities and how to work through them.

 Step 3: Keep the charity’s operations and finances under regular review and take any additional actions

 Robust, frequent monitoring and review will help you manage your finances and assist you in deciding if you can continue to deliver your charitable activities.
 Where possible, continue to maintain the cashflow forecast described in step 1 so that you have an up-to-date forward-looking view of when money will be received and spent.
 Whilst it may be difficult to forecast and budget in the current climate it is this monitoring that will help you manage the situation.
 It is also helpful to plan for when you might either:

 - be able to move the charity to recovery and a return to a more normal operating environment and what will indicate that this is achievable, or

 - need to consider closing the charity and the trigger points that will indicate this.
 To support this decision, it is helpful to have an understanding of the likely costs of closure.
-The government has outlined some proposed relaxations for companies to insolvency law and directors of charitable companies should take advice on how this may affect a decision to close.
+The government has introduced some relaxations to insolvency law for companies and CIOs and directors of charitable companies should take advice on how this may affect a decision to close.